 THL 555.
 Major Christian Theologian.
 3 credits.
 SP

 This course involves an in-depth study of the life and writings of a major Christian theologian, one who shaped Christian history and doctrine in a decisive way: for example, Origen, Gregory of Nyssa, Augustine, Maximus the Confessor, Bonaventure, Thomas Aquinas, Martin Luther, John Calvin.
 This course is repeatable is taken under a different topic to a maximum of 6 credits.
-P: One Magis Core The Christian Tradition course; a 200-level scripture course; Jr. stdg.
+P: One Magis Core The Christian Tradition course; a 200-level scripture course; So. stdg.

 THL 560.
 Theology of Ministry.
 3 credits.
 OD